Actinic Keratoses are considered precancerous lesions which, if left untreated, can become squamous cell carcinoma (skin cancer).

-Actinic keratoses are small, scaly lesions that are found in sun exposed areas.
+Actinic keratoses are small, pre-cancerous lesions that are found in sun exposed areas.
 These lesions tend to form in groups and it is not uncommon to find 10 or 15 on the backs of the hands, face or top of the scalp.
-It is commonly believed that the ultraviolet radiation from the sun causes damage to the skin cells.
-Once the damaged cells proliferate, they form scaly bumps known as actinic keratoses.
-Under the microscope, actinic keratoses appear to be mini squamous cell carcinomas.
+Ultraviolet radiation from the sun causes damage to the skin cells, forming clusters of atypical cells that can progress into squamous cell carcinoma – a common type of skin cancer.
 The lesions vary in color from beige to red to pink, and patients often complain of itching or irritation at the site of an actinic keratosis.
-Dr. Goldenberg is an expert in diagnosis and treatment of actinic keratosis.
-Dr. Goldenberg has given numerous lectures at national meetings and is currently studying actinic keratosis to improve diagnosis and treatment of these lesions.
+Board certified dermatologists Gary and Kristina Goldenberg are experts in diagnosis and treatment of actinic keratosis.
+Dr. Gary Goldenberg has given numerous lectures at national and international meetings and is currently studying actinic keratosis to improve diagnosis and treatment of these lesions.

 Laser therapy is the most advanced technique to treat actinic keratosis and prevent their progression into squamous cell skin cancer.
 These therapies treat lesions with the best efficacy and cosmetic results.
 Individual lesions can be treated with ExcelV laser – this treatment is virtually painless, lesion becomes red immediately after therapy and then forms a scab which can take up to 5-7 days to resolve.
 For patients with numerous lesions, it may be advisable to treat the entire affected area with a resurfacing laser treatment – this treats visible lesions as well those lesions that are subclinical (these lesions may be seen on a microscopic examination but the overlying skin may appear normal).